 Locality 30 km from Gisborne via State Highway 35.
 Nestled between rolling hills and the Pacific Ocean, Whāngārā-mai-i-Tawhiti (Whāngārā from afar) is the home of the ancestor Paikea and several others responsible for many of the modern-day hapū groupings spread throughout the East Coast.
 The hapū which resides at Whāngārā is Ngāti Konohi.

 Local tradition recounts that Paikea arrived in Aotearoa from Hawaiki on the back of a whale.
-Whāngārā gained global fame in 2004 when the film Whale rider, adapted from the book of the same name by Witi Ihimaera, which drew on the Paikea story, gained international attention.
+Whāngārā gained global fame in 2004 thanks to the film Whale rider, adapted from the book of the same name by Witi Ihimaera, which drew on the Paikea story.
 Its lead actor, Keisha Castle-Hughes, was nominated for an Oscar.
 According to tradition, the whale turned into stone, and is now the island of Whāngārā, immediately offshore.

 Te Tapuwae o Rongokako Marine Reserve